Terms and conditions of Snakebusters®, Australia's best reptiles ® shows, displays, reptile parties®, etc.

 - For any cancellation within 2 days of the scheduled event, including if we arrive at an event when a cancellation has not been communicated to us, we shall charge the full booking rate, regardless of whether we actually do a display or not.

-- Notwithstanding the preceding, we reserve the right to charge a cancellation fee of double the full amount we would have been paid, for any event that has cancelled and subsequently engaged another company or entity in any form of reptile or wildlife display at the event, even if we used our discretion not to levy a cancellation fee at the time we were advised of the cancellation (outside the 7 day cooling off period).
-The fee of double is payable to cover both the lost income from other potential bookings and any damage to our brands as a potential result of the use of our Intellectual Property (IP) and/or superior reputation in the promotion of the event.
+- Notwithstanding the preceding, we reserve the right to charge a cancellation fee of double the full amount we would have been paid, for any event that has cancelled and subsequently engaged another company or entity in any form of reptile or wildlife display at the event, even if we used our discretion not to levy a cancellation fee at the time we were advised of the cancellation (such as outside the 7 day cooling off period).
+The fee of double is payable to cover both the lost income from other potential bookings and any damage to our brands as a potential result of the use of our Intellectual Property (IP) and/or superior reputation in the promotion of the event at any stage.
+In addition, we also explicity reserve any and all other rights in terms of our intellectual property including to also sue for things like trademark infringement, damages, punitive damages, aggravated damages, corrective orders and anything else legally allowable, should our intellectual property be used by any person at any stage in any way improperly.

 - Likewise (in terms of the above) in terms of the differential payment chargeable in the event a cancel fee of 50% or 100% was paid in terms of the same event in the absence of knowledge by us of another company or entity doing a reptile or wildlife display at the said event.